More

 i.
 Ground Under Repair.

-a.
-Any area encircled by white posts and/or a painted white line.
-The player has the choice of
+a) Any area encircled by white posts and/or a painted white line.
+The player has the choice of playing the ball as it lies or taking free relief under Rule 16.1b.

 ii.
 Immovable Obstructions (free relief under Rule 16.1b).

-a.
-All artificially surfaced roads and paths, including those covered with wood chips.
+a) All artificially surfaced roads and paths, including those covered with wood chips.
+Individual pieces of woodchip are loose impediments.

-b.
-All course furniture including the compressor adjacent to the 18th Green.
+b) All course furniture including the compressor adjacent to the 18th Green.

 iii.
 Aeration holes and slits.